awsdocs/amazon-redshift-developer-guide/doc_source/r_COPY_command_examples.md

 10||Frisco|TX|
 ```

- Using the same table definition, the following COPY statement will fail because no DEFAULT value was specified for VENUENAME, and VENUENAME is a NOT NULL column:
+ Using the same table definition, the following COPY statement fails because no DEFAULT value was specified for VENUENAME, and VENUENAME is a NOT NULL column:

 ```
 copy venue(venueid, venuecity, venuestate)